jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Keep the browser window open.

 ## 6. Helm - Package Manager

+Skip this step if you install Helm earlier.

 ### 6.1 What is Helm?
 * Helm is an application package manager running atop Kubernetes.